haiwen/seafile-admin-docs/manual/maintain/backup_recovery.md

 The second sequence is better in the sense that it avoids library corruption.
 Like other backup solutions, some new data can be lost in recovery.
 There is always a backup window.
 However, if your storage backup mechanism can finish quickly enough, using the first sequence can retain more data.

-We assume your seafile data directory is in `/opt/seafile`.
+We assume your seafile data directory is in `/opt/seafile` for binary package based deployment (or `/opt/seafile-data` for docker based deployment).
 And you want to backup to `/backup` directory.
 The `/backup` can be an NFS or Windows share mount exported by another machine, or just an external disk.
 You can create a layout similar to the following in `/backup` directory:

 ```
 /backup